alicecaml/alicecaml.org/content/_index.md

 # Alice the Caml

-Alice is a radical, experimental [OCaml](https://ocaml.org/) build system and package manager for Windows, macOS, and Linux.
+Alice is a radical, experimental [OCaml](https://ocaml.org/) build system and package manager.
 Its goal is to allow anyone to program in OCaml with as little friction as possible.

 Install Alice by running the following command: